 Carolyn B. Heller is a writer, storyteller, and photographer, specializing in cultural, culinary, and independent travel.

-Her passion for new cultures, people, and foods has taken her across her adopted country of Canada and to nearly 50 other countries on six continents.
+Her passion for new cultures, people, and foods has taken her across her adopted country of Canada and to more than 50 other countries on six continents.

-Born and raised in the United States, she has swapped fairy tales with a Druze family in a Golan Heights village, lived with a family in France, and shared chunbing (pancakes) with a family in northeastern China.
-She has taverna-hopped on Crete and tapas-bar-hopped across Spain, taken cooking lessons on the island of Grenada, and learned to run in British Columbia.
+Born and raised in the United States, she has swapped fairy tales with a Druze family in a Golan Heights village, lived with a family in Ecuador, and shared chunbing (pancakes) with a family in northeastern China.
+She has taverna-hopped on Crete and tapas-bar-hopped across Spain; taken cooking lessons in Tokyo, Cape Town, Chile, and on the island of Grenada; and learned to run in British Columbia.

 She has traveled by train from Vancouver to Halifax and crisscrossed the US multiple times, including a six-week mother-daughter road trip with her pre-teen twins, where they ate mashed potatoes with gravy in 14 states while searching for the perfect strawberry pie.